 - Up to 10 wristbands may be requested at a time and charged to a chart string.

 - Each wristband costs $2.

-Please note: Department letters will no longer be accepted to ride the Intercampus Shuttle; wristbands must be used.
-To submit your wristband request to University Services electronically, download the Shuttle Wristband Request Form (pdf).
-If this wristband will not meet your needs, please contact us at firstname.lastname@example.org or call 312-503-8129.
+Please note: Department letters are not accepted to ride the Intercampus Shuttle; wristbands must be used.
+To submit your wristband request to Transportation Services electronically, download the Shuttle Wristband Request Form (pdf).
+If this wristband will not meet your needs, please contact us at firstname.lastname@example.org or call 312.503.8129.

 Large groups on the shuttles

-If you need to travel with a group of six or more people at a time on one of the shuttles, please contact Shuttle Services at 3-4147 or email@example.com.
+If you need to travel with a group of six or more people at a time on one of the shuttles, please contact Transportation Services at 312.503.4147 or email@example.com.
 Due to shuttle capacity issues, we encourage the use of alternative transportation for large groups.
 We serve the entire campus community and our routes are based on average ridership levels.
-Shuttle services also offers Charter Services for a fee.
+Transportation Services offers Charter Services to assist you.

-- Have the required ID or shuttle credential ready when boarding the shuttle bus.
+- Have the required ID or shuttle credential ready when boarding the shuttle.
 This ensures that the shuttle will remain on schedule and not delay fellow passengers.
 Drivers are instructed to be firm on the ID policy.

 - Allow passengers to exit before boarding the bus.
 If you stand to the left of the door, passengers can disembark to the right, and it will reduce boarding time.

 - When capacity reaches standing room, move toward the back of the bus for others to get on.
 For safety reasons, stay behind the yellow line and avoid standing or sitting in the stairwells.

 - No open food or drink, littering, or smoking allowed on the bus.